 [Note:] This document is a continual work in progress.

 This web page has my notes on the fourtieth anniversary edition of D&D, as first released in 2014 from the Hasbro Games subsidiary, Wizards of the Coast (WotC).
-It is not intended to be a full record or history of D&D. Other versions of the game are documented in separate web pages.
+It is not intended to be a full record or history of D&D.

-5e marks a return to the OGL 1a after the PR disaster of the GSL and ending of third-party contracts.
+The 2014 edition marks a return to the OGL 1a after the PR disaster of the GSL and ending of third-party contracts.
 It includes a gratis downloadable PDF summary of Basic Rules, which is a summary of the handbook sufficient for a player to create a character and play the game, but without all the illustrations and beautiful artwork (though there is still some there).
 A character conversion guide was also provided as a gratis download if coming from previous editions.
-With these changes, and a return to the simpler three book collection, this seems to mark a settling down period, as well as a reinvestment in third party and community involvement that had somewhat stalled after the fork of Pathfinder:
+With these changes, and a return to the simpler three book collection, this seems to mark a settling down period, as well as a reinvestment in third party and community involvement that had somewhat stalled after the fork to Pathfinder:

 About a dozen PDF downloads also are noted during this period that did not have a print book available.